madonzy/magento233-order-grid/README.md

 2. bin/magento mod:en Yeremenko_OrderGrid
 3. bin/magento set:upg

-_Please note: this solution assumes that your shop don't have any old orders, that mean those colums would not be updated, until grid is reindexed, with their value for old orders.
-But if that is required I can implement this by adding patch which is updating sales_order_grid table with values for new columns._
+_Please note: Those colums would not be populated for old orders, until grid is reindexed, with their values.
+But if that is required I can implement this by adding patch which is merging sales_order into sales_order_grid table with values for new columns._